janezd/trubar/README.md

 The translation can be one of the following:

-- `null`: the message has no translation
+- `null`: the message has not been translated (yet?).
+This is default, and must be change by translator to one of the below alternatives.
-- `false`: the message must not be (or will not) be translated, typically because they are string literals, names of types, fields in named tuples and similar.
+- `false`: the message must not be (or will not) be translated, typically because they are string literals, names of types, fields in named tuples and similar;
+- `true`: the message is a text seen by the user, but needs no translation for this particular language;
 - a string with translation.

-The translator's task is to replace `null`'s with `false`'s or translations.
+The translator's task is to replace `null`'s with `false`'s, `true`'s or translations.

 The effect of changing `null` to `false` is that `trubar missing` will treat the message as done, e.g. it will not appear as missing translation.